Financial Analysis: Superior Drilling Products (SDPI) versus Its Rivals

 |2.36

-As a group, “Oil & gas field machinery” companies have a potential upside of 23.00%.
-Given Superior Drilling Products’ peers higher probable upside, analysts plainly believe Superior Drilling Products has less favorable growth aspects than its peers.
+As a group, “Oil & gas field machinery” companies have a potential upside of 23.98%.
+Given Superior Drilling Products’ competitors higher probable upside, analysts clearly believe Superior Drilling Products has less favorable growth aspects than its competitors.

 Summary

-Superior Drilling Products peers beat Superior Drilling Products on 7 of the 10 factors compared.
+Superior Drilling Products competitors beat Superior Drilling Products on 7 of the 10 factors compared.

 Superior Drilling Products, Inc., a drilling and completion tool technology company, innovates, designs, engineers, manufactures, sells, rents, and repairs drilling and completion tools in the United States, Canada, and the Middle East.
 Its drilling solutions include Drill-N-Ream, a dual-section wellbore conditioning tool; Strider, a drill string oscillation system; V-Stream, an advanced conditioning system; and dedicated reamer stingers.
 The company also manufactures and refurbishes polycrystalline diamond compact drill bits for an oil field services company.
 It serves oil and natural gas drilling industry.
 The company was formerly known as SD Company, Inc. and changed its name to Superior Drilling Products, Inc. in May 2014.
 Superior Drilling Products, Inc. was founded in 1993 and is headquartered in Vernal, Utah.